salesforce/kafka-junit/kafka-junit5/README.md

 Kafka-JUnit5 is built on-top of **JUnit 5** as an Extension using the **@RegisterExtension** annotation.

-Kafka-JUnit5 works with all Kafka versions from **0.11.0.x**, to **2.4.x**.
+Kafka-JUnit5 works with all Kafka versions from **0.11.0.x** through **2.4.x**.
 The library requires your project to explicitly declare/include Kafka in your project's POM dependency list.

 For usage with JUnit4 or more general project information please review top level [README](../README.md).